wrdsb/wordpress-plugin-staff-features/.github/ISSUE_TEMPLATE/remove-a-wordpress-post-from-search.md

 ## Identify the post_id, site slug

 - [ ] in search, hover over the wrong search result to get the post_id (id=XXXX)
+- [ ] record the details in the title of the issue

 ## Update or add a record to Azure Search to remove it from display